Will Data Science in Healthcare Overcome Its Many Roadblocks?

 Data Governance, Privacy and Security in Healthcare Data Science

-Public ambivalence and consumer fears52,53 regarding the growing digitization and sharing of health data center mainly on the possibility that health insurance companies will somehow obtain privileged patient information in order to raise costs for coverage against particular conditions or pre-existing genetic markers in individual patients — or even for broader geographical swathes of patients, where research identifies specific health issues in a neighborhood, town or state54,55,56.
+Public ambivalence and consumer fears regarding the growing digitization and sharing of health data center mainly on the possibility that health insurance companies will somehow obtain privileged patient information in order to raise costs for coverage against particular conditions or pre-existing genetic markers in individual patients — or even for broader geographical swathes of patients, where research identifies specific health issues in a neighborhood, town or state.

 Healthcare's Move from Actuarial to Social Science Data